afiore/extraloop/README.md

 # Extra Loop

 A Ruby library for extracting structured data from websites and web based APIs.
-Supports most common document formats (i.e. HTML, XML, and JSON), and comes with a handy mechanism for iterating over paginated datasets.
+Supports most common document formats (i.e. HTML, XML, CSV, and JSON), and comes with a handy mechanism for iterating over paginated datasets.

 ### Installation: